Annibor/flowfocus-daily-planner/README.md

 #### As a General user

--FlowFocus is for anyone that is looking for a way to get more organzed in their everyday life.
+- FlowFocus is for anyone that is looking for a way to get more organzed in their everyday life.

 #### As a Student